 - This course will be co-taught by Prof. Arthur Spirling, who was recently awarded the NYU Golden Dozen Award for teaching excellence, and Prof. Andrea Jones-Rooy, Director of Undergraduate Studies, in the fall 2019 semester.
 See the spring 2019 syllabus here.
-Prerequisites: High school algebra.
+Prerequisite: High school algebra.

 Students who take Introduction to Data Science (DS-UA-112) will explore the theoretical issues, methods, tools, and problems that relate to data-rich issues in the humanities, social sciences, and sciences.
 Students will learn the core concepts of inference and computing while working with real data.

 We often want to know the relationship between cause and effect.
 In Causal Inference (DS-UA-201), students will learn to design and conduct experiments, define causation in the context of various liberal arts disciplines, and explore underlying theories, identify preconditions, and understand threats of validity to less-than-robust experiments.
 By the end of this course, students will be equipped to think about, interpret, and test for possible causal relationships between variables of interest.

 - This course will be taught by Prof. Anton Strezhnev in the spring 2020 semester.
 See the tentative syllabus here.
-Prerequisites: Introduction to Data Science (DS-UA 112) and Probability and Statistics (MATH-UA 235).
+Prerequisite: Introduction to Data Science (DS-UA 112).

 The first wave of data science focused on accuracy and efficiency: what can we do with data?
 The second wave is about responsibility: what should we do and not do?
 Responsible Data Science (DS-UA-202) tackles issues of ethics and responsibility in data science, including legal compliance, data quality, diversity, and algorithmic fairness, data and algorithm transparency, privacy, and data protection and security.